Practice for next concert

 John Fletcher

-John Fletcher has an huge collection of practice tracks available but you are expected to create an account and login to access them.
+John Fletcher has an huge collection of practice tracks available, although you must create an account and login to access them.
 If a work is out-of-copyright then this is free, and a work that is in copyright requires a small subscription.

 Midi Files

-If you are able to play these there is a set of Midi files of The Armed Man available on John Hooper’s site: https://www.learnchoralmusic.co.uk
+If you are able to play these there is a set of Midi files available on John Hooper’s site:

 Midi files can be really useful for learning your part, but you can’t just play them in a browser.
 You need to download them and play them in a suitable application.
 There is more information on Midi files and. how to play them on the choir website here: